xames3/smart/docs/source/projects/xsnumpy.rst

 of numbers neatly organised in rows and columns.
 But, as I looked deeper and deeper, I discovered a whole lot of concepts, including `memory allocation`_, `shape`_ calculations, `strides`_, and various optimisation techniques for data storage.
-It felt like opening Pandora's box!!!
+It felt like opening Pandora's box!!

 And I wasn't ready...